 There have been many changes to the care and treatment for psoriasis patients in Canada over the last four years.
 There is an increase in data from patients on the impact the disease has on overall health and quality of life.
-This also highlights the lack of awareness of the disease among the general population and medical community in Canada.
+At the same time, this data highlighted the lack of awareness of the disease among the general population and medical community in Canada.

-Although the number of dermatologists has increased in relation to the Canadian population, many dermatologists report that they are overworked, rural and remote areas of the country are still underserved and wait times are considerably longer than the five-week benchmark set for non-urgent consultations.
+Although the number of dermatologists has increased in relation to the increase in the Canadian population, many dermatologists report that they are overworked, rural and remote areas of the country are still underserved and wait times are considerably longer than the five-week benchmark set for non-urgent consultations.
 It remains important to figure out how to increase the number of medical dermatologists in Canada.
 The introduction of teledermatology is helping to reduce wait times but this service is not well-known nor available in all parts of Canada.